tflux2011/cloud-final-be/README.md

-# Serverless Authentication System
+# CS 516 - Final Project

-A serverless authentication system built with Node.js, AWS Lambda, DynamoDB, and S3 for handling user registration, authentication, and profile image management.
+This final project was built with Node.js, AWS Lambda, DynamoDB, and S3 for handling user registration, authentication, and profile image management.

 ## Features